oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 **Next Steps:**

-Department Heads are required to acknowledge receipt of this request and provide an initial progress update to the GRC function within 14 days.
+Departmental Heads are required to acknowledge receipt of this request and provide an initial progress update to the GRC function within 14 days.

+Thanks